Skip to main content

 100%

-• The combination of visual novel elements with interactive crime-solving mechanics provides a unique and engaging gameplay experience.
+• The combination of visual novel elements with crime-solving mechanics and VR interactivity enhances immersion and gameplay experience.

-• Some voice acting, particularly for key characters, is criticized for being flat or lacking emotion, which detracts from the overall experience.
+• Some voice acting, particularly for the character Elaine, is criticized for being flat and detracting from key scenes.

 • story